jianxiaoguo/website/content/en/docs/applications/managing-app-processes.md

 Applications utilizing [remote Container images][container image], a `web` process type is also implied, and runs the `CMD` specified in the Container image.

-!!! note
+{{% alert title="Note" color="info" %}}
 The `web` process type is special as they’is the default process type that will receive HTTP traffic from Workflow’s routers.
 Other process types can be named arbitrarily.
+{{% /alert %}}

 ## Declaring Process Types